TrieuTuanVi/KNN-/README.md

 ---
 ## 📚 Table of contents

-1. Load the Cancer data
+1. About the dataset
-2. Modeling
+2. Data Visualization and Analysis
-3. Evaluation
+3. Classification
-4. Practice

 ---